 Today, however, research indicates that cars with their windows rolled up are remarkably soundproof.
 Research indicates that even when sitting right next to a motor vehicle, one out of three motorcycles with exhaust noise between 80 and 110 decibels (which is certainly loud) still cannot be heard.

 Loud pipes won’t keep you safe if you’re a motorcyclist, so focus instead on defensive driving and other precautions.
-If you are in a wreck, find out more about your right to compensation for your losses.
+If you are injured in a motorcycle accident, find out more about your right to compensation for your losses.